-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective and have not been adopted by the Group for the annual reporting period ending 30 June 2017, are outlined in the table below and on the following pages:
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective and have not been adopted by the Group for the annual reporting period ending 30 June 2018, are outlined in the table below and on the following pages:

-Pronouncement itle Title Application date Impact on Group financial report Application date for Group AASB 2016-1 Amendments to Australian Accounting Standards - Recognition of Deferred Tax Assets for Unrealised Losses This Standard makes amendments to AASB 112 Income Taxes to clarify the accounting for deferred tax assets for unrealised losses on debt instruments measured at fair value.
-1 Jan 2017 The amendments are not expected to have any impact on the Group's financial report.
-1 July 2017 AASB 2016-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 107 The amendments to AASB 107 Statement of Cash Flows are part of the IASB's Disclosure Initiative and help users of financial statements better understand changes in an entity's debt.
-The amendments require entities to provide disclosures about changes in their liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes (such as foreign exchange gains or losses).
-1 Jan 2017 The amendments will likely have an impact.
-The Group is reviewing the new standard and has not yet determined the extent of the impact of the amendments.
-1 July 2017 AASB 2017-2 Amendments to Australian Accounting Standards - Further Annual Improvements 2014-2016 Cycle This Standard clarifies the scope of AASB 12 Disclosure of Interests in Other Entities by specifying that the disclosure requirements apply to an entity's interests in other entities that are classified as held for sale or discontinued operations in accordance with AASB 5 Non-current Assets Held for Sale and Discontinued Operations.
-1 Jan 2017 The amendments are not expected to have any impact on the Group's financial report.
-1 July 2017 AASB 9, and relevant amending standards Financial Instruments AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
-Except for certain trade receivables, an entity initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Debt instruments are subsequently measured at fair value through profit or loss (FVTPL), amortised cost, or fair value through other comprehensive income (FVOCI), on the basis of their contractual cash flows and the business model under which the debt instruments are held.
+Pronouncement Title Summary Application date Impact on Group financial report Application date for Group AASB 9, and relevant amending standards Financial Instruments AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
+Except for certain trade receivables, an entity initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss (FVTPL), transaction costs.
+Debt instruments are subsequently measured at FVTPL, amortised cost, or fair value through other comprehensive income (FVOCI), on the basis of their contractual cash flows and the business model under which the debt instruments are held.
 There is a fair value option (FVO) that allows financial assets on initial recognition to be designated as FVTPL if that eliminates or significantly reduces an accounting mismatch.
 Equity instruments are generally measured at FVTPL.
 However, entities have an irrevocable option on an instrument-by-instrument basis to present changes in the fair value of non-trading instruments in other comprehensive income (OCI) without subsequent reclassification to profit or loss.
 For financial liabilities designated as FVTPL using the FVO, the amount of change in the fair value of such financial liabilities that is attributable to changes in credit risk must be presented in OCI.
 The remainder of the change in fair value is presented in profit or loss, unless presentation in OCI of the fair value change in respect of the liability's credit risk would create or enlarge an accounting mismatch in profit or loss.
 All other AASB 139 classification and measurement requirements for financial liabilities have been carried forward into AASB 9, including the embedded derivative separation rules and the criteria for using the FVO.
 The incurred credit loss model in AASB 139 has been replaced with an expected credit loss model in AASB 9.
-The requirements for hedge accounting have been amended to more closely align hedge accounting with risk management, establish a more principle-based approach to hedge accounting and address inconsistencies in the hedge accounting model in 1 Jan 2018 The amendments will likely have an impact.
-The Group is reviewing the new standard and has not yet determined the extent of the impact of the amendments.
-1 July 2018 ii) Accounting standards and interpretations issued but not yet effective continued
+The requirements for hedge accounting have been amended to more closely align hedge accounting with risk management, establish a more principle-based approach to hedge accounting and address inconsistencies in the hedge accounting model in AASB 139.
+1 Jan 2018 The Group does not expect a significant impact on its balance sheet or equity on applying the classification and measurement requirements of AASB 9.
+It expects to continue measuring at fair value all financial assets currently held at fair value.
+AASB 9 requires the Group to record expected credit losses on all of its debt securities, loans and trade receivables, either on a 12-month or lifetime basis.
+1 July 2018

+Accounting standards and interpretations issued but not yet effective continued